Acce1erat0rS/PaperRag/README.md

 ---
 ## Use Case Examples

-This section illustrates practical applications of the FAISS-based keypoint retrieval system for AI/ML research.
-The examples demonstrate how researchers can leverage the indexed keypoints for literature review, trend detection, and field analysis.

----

 ### 1. Query and Review Generation

 Researchers can issue a natural language query and automatically retrieve the most relevant keypoints across thousands of papers.